 Hong Kong is one of the most densely populated sovereign territory in the world with the population of around 7.3 million people with different nationalities with the land area of just 1,106 sq kilometers.

 The city has so much to offer, from street markets to luxurious shopping malls, local traditional Chinese food to international cuisines and spectacular city views to the places close to nature.
-There are endless places to discover, by day or night and definitely return back for more on the next trip.

 The city comes to life at night, buzzing with diners, revelers, party-goers and even market traders.
 There are many nightlife options worth mentioned, from cultural performances to late night party venues and midnight feasts.